-The 15-month zero percent APR (15.49 to 25.49 percent variable thereafter) will save you a lot of money in interest if you have an existing balance to transfer, or if you have a big purchase coming up.
+The 15-month zero percent intro APR on purchases (15.49 to 25.49 percent variable thereafter) will save you a lot of money in interest if you have a big purchase coming up.
 Quicksilver’s regular APR is lower than the Capital One Platinum card too, which means lower interest charges in the event you can’t repay your outstanding balance in full.

 Enjoy extra protection when you travel, like auto rental collision damage waiver and travel accident insurance.
 You can also get 24-hour travel assistance services and roadside assistance for auto emergencies.
 For big-ticket items, the extended warranty feature will come in handy.